danocmx/node-tf2-static-schema/README.md

 # TF2 Schema Up2Date
 This package keeps TF2 schema files up to date in the temp folder.
+I've created this package due to the other option being running everything locally for your app which seems illogical due to lack of updates TF2 receives.

+This is a work in progress, bear in mind the API can change.

 ## Instalation
 If you're only using `schema.static`, install like: